 Myth: Adding special characters alone makes a password strong

-Special characters help, but without sufficient length and randomness, a password remains vulnerable.
+Special characters help, but without enough length and randomness, your password's still vulnerable.

 Myth: Passwords should be changed frequently